 Several designs have been re-issued numerous times and, especially for Royal Doulton, the Model Number is often accompanied by the letter “D” for “Design”.
 Therefore, you can expect to find Toby Mugs of the same exact design that may have different “D” numbers, which indicates different manufacturing periods.
 A letter “A” is also known to occur frequently, usually incised or impressed, primarily on designs from the ca 1930s – 1960s years, which according to most experts is an internal manufacturing code such as a particular kiln designation.
 Spellings of characters as noted on the actual Jugs are known to vary somewhat, depending on whether a Toby Mug was destined for the domestic UK market or for export to the US and Australia.
 For example, “Old Charley” is also known as “Old Charlie”, “Sancho Panza” as “Sancho Panca” etc.

 Character Jugs and Toby Mugs have remained to be popular collectibles and usually fetch good money at auction.
-Uniqueness of character and famous makers are valued the most, but in this case there is also a subjective aspect relating to the buyer's preferences in terms of the type of character they collect.
+The uniqueness of character and famous makers are valued the most, but in this case, there is also a subjective aspect relating to the buyer's preferences in terms of the type of character they collect.
 Below are some examples from our Pricing Guides with many examples of Toby Mugs and Character Jugs.